nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

 <center>
 <script async class="speakerdeck-embed" data-id="9251193501114da199d70b2a679c552f" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>
 </center>

+### Kubernetes Network Policy Samples
+- [==ahmetb/kubernetes-network-policy-recipes== 🌟](https://github.com/ahmetb/kubernetes-network-policy-recipes) Example recipes for Kubernetes Network Policies that you can just copy paste.
+This repository contains various use cases of Kubernetes Network Policies and sample YAML files to leverage in your setup.
+If you ever wondered how to drop/restrict traffic to applications running on Kubernetes, this is for you

 ## Kubernetes Ingress Specification
 - [Supporting the Evolving Ingress Specification in Kubernetes 1.18](https://kubernetes.io/blog/2020/06/05/supporting-the-evolving-ingress-specification-in-kubernetes-1.18/)